How Does Fourier Analysis Network Work? A Mechanism Analysis and a New Dual-Activation Layer Proposal: Discussion

 Why does replacing some of the ReLU activations with sine, TSine, or tanh speed up training?
 Because these alternative activations help mitigate the well-known dead neuron problem.
 A ReLU neuron is considered “dead” when its input remains consistently negative for all training samples.
 Since ReLU outputs zero for non-positive inputs, a dead neuron always produces zero output, and its derivative is also zero.
 With a zero derivative, that neuron’s weights and bias stop being updated during backpropagation.
 Moreover, a dead neuron blocks gradient flow: the gradient passed backward to the previous layer is multiplied by zero, preventing the neurons feeding into it from learning.

-To test this hypothesis, we trained the models (ReLU, sine, 6:2) and ReLU-only, each $N{=}20$ times for $M{=}20$ epochs (nv81.py).
+To test this hypothesis, we trained the models DAL (ReLU, sin, 6:2) and ReLU-only, each $N{=}20$ times for $M{=}20$ epochs (nv81.py).
 We then computed and printed, for each trained network, the average percentage of dead neurons per layer across the 20 runs.

-Table \ref{dead_neurons} shows that (ReLU, sine, 6:2) exhibits substantially fewer dead neurons than ReLU alone.
+Table \ref{dead_neurons} shows that DAL (ReLU, sin, 6:2) exhibits substantially fewer dead neurons than ReLU alone.
 The alternative activation (sine) provides an additional gradient pathway, reducing the number of dead neurons.
 Incorporating sine yields a more robust gradient flow and lowers the likelihood of neuron death during training.
+Consequently, given two architectures with identical neuron counts, the DAL model maintains a higher population of active neurons in practice than the ReLU-only model.
+Utilizing DAL is therefore functionally equivalent to increasing model capacity without expanding the actual parameter count.

-A direct implication of this reasoning is that TSine should be avoided in practice: it contains wide regions with zero gradient, which can also lead to dead neurons, much like ReLU.
+An implication of this reasoning is that TSine should be avoided in practice: it contains wide regions with zero gradient, which can also lead to dead neurons, much like ReLU.